 Field-hunting tip

-Look in oxidized lead deposits country — that is the host setting where shannonite typically forms.
+Look in oxidized lead deposits country, the host setting where shannonite typically forms.
 If you start seeing cerussite, anglesite, wulfenite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, crusts habit, so train your eye for that shape before scanning the outcrop.